 Signed a one-year, $925,000 deal with the Stars in July of 2014.

-Lindback made 29 saves on 32 shots in Saturday's loss to the Predators.
+Lindback gave up four goals on 28 shots in Saturday's loss to the Sharks.

 To instantly reveal our fantasy analysis of every player – including Anders Lindback – simply subscribe now.